Purple Tuesday celebrates another year on the 12th of November, 2019

 This was launched during Deaf Awareness Week last year and is a really fantastic example of what can be achieved:

 This type of promotional activity could happen on Purple Tuesday.
-But makes much bigger impact when delivered on a culturally relevant and celebrated day.
+But makes a much bigger impact when delivered on a culturally relevant and celebrated day.